CatalystixCC/.github/profile/README.md

-# CatalystiX - Trusted Staking Service Validator
+# CatalystiX - Infrastructure and Trusted Staking Service Validator

 Welcome to CatalystiX, your go-to solution for secure and reliable staking services.
 Whether you're a tech-savvy individual or a crypto enthusiast, CatalystiX provides a trusted platform for staking your digital assets.